csapoadam/adamsfusions/docs/_posts/2021-05-15-emotionsfreewill.markdown

 ---
 layout: post
-title: From emotions to free will and back to emotions
+title: From Emotions to Free Will and Back to Emotions
 date: 2021-05-15 20:13:23 +0900
 category:
 - Philosophy